jamesngyz/demo-hr-salary-management-webservice/README.md

   * controller immediately returns HTTP 200 "upload received", and calls worker node/process to process the file asynchronously
   * provide another API endpoint to check on upload status
 * It may be important to keep an audit trail of changes made to employees' salaries
-  * separate table can be created to keep a "ledger" of the changes -- each change is always appended as a row to this Ledger table (instead of update)
+  * separate table can be created to keep a "ledger" of the changes -- each change is always appended as a new row to this Ledger table (instead of update)
 * Database versioning libraries (Flyway, Liquibase) can be used to increase maintainability of database schema